-A firewall policy with an action of accept means that the module is operating in a bypass state for that policy.
-A firewall policy with an action of IPSec or SSL-VPN means that the module is operating in a non-bypass state for that policy.
+A firewall policy with an action of accept means that the modules are operating in a bypass state for that policy.
+A firewall policy with an action of IPSec or SSL-VPN means that the modules are operating in a non-bypass state for that policy.